PLPAcademy/day-3-assignment-stela-kaishe/README.md

 B) By restarting your computer
 C) By opening the Python installer again
-D) By checking the Programs and Features in Control Panel
+D) By checking the Programs and Features in Control Panel The answer is A) By running python --version

 What command is used to install pip on macOS and Linux?